Full view (pdf: 25.63 MB)

 The 1951 edition of the Worthington High School “Cardinal 51” yearbook features photos of students, faculty, activities, sports, social events and candid snapshots.
 Ray Heischman was principal and Harold C. McCord was superintendent of Worthington schools, and the yearbook includes brief biographies for them both.
 The senior class has their individual portraits included, while grades nine through eleven are featured in small group portraits staged around the school.

-In 1950, Worthington High School moved to its current location.
-Prior to that, it was housed in the Packard Annex, which had been built in 1916 and served as the high school until 1952 when a new school was built to accommodate the post-World War II population boom.
+In September 1951, Worthington High School moved to its current location.
+Prior to that, it was housed in the Packard Annex, which was built in 1916 and served as the high school until the new school was built to accommodate the post-World-War-II population boom.
 Designed by Columbus architect Frank Packard, the Annex is the current site of the Peggy R. McConnell Arts Center.
 The new school boasted such things as a “well equipped library, the fine chemistry laboratory, and the mimeographing room” which the students deemed lovely and modern.

 It features the organization Worthington High School.

 It covers the city Worthington.

 You can find the original at Old Worthington Library.